tilteng/web-style-guide/11-flux.md

 The best implementation of a store:
 * corresponds to a `GET` endpoint from some upstream service (API)
 * stores data is completely parameterized by the `GET` arguments to that endpoint
+* Action creators update the store state after receiving a new object and emit change
+* (Optional, your judgement for best UX vs complexity of the feature vs likelihood of persistence level failure) action creators "fake" updates in the store on user action before data is persisted

 A store backing the Tilt page - upstream API route `/tilts/:id`, would contain data inside of it parameterized by Tilt `id`.
 This allows for storing data for multiple tilts in memory at once, which allows seamless transitions between different tilts without a page refresh.
 As an example, we could preload data for a tilt when a user mouses over a notification in their notification center - on click, the page could be loaded automatically from memory, avoiding a loading screen.